kidijack/jack0302/README.md

 # jack0302
-This repos is used for Jack programming course
+This is used for my programming test